-Biology II is an advanced laboratory, field, and literature investigations-based course.
-Students enrolled in Biology II examine in greater depth the structures, functions, and processes of living organisms.
-Students also analyze and describe the relationship of Earth's living organisms to each other and to the environment in which they live.
-In this course, students refine their scientific inquiry skills as they collaboratively and independently apply their knowledge of the unifying themes of biology to biological questions and problems related to personal and community issues in the life sciences.

-Fulfills a Core 40 Science course requirement for all diplomas
+Grade Level: 10-12 Biology II is an advanced laboratory, field, and literature investigations-based course.
+Course #: 3026 Students enrolled in Biology II examine in greater depth the structures, functions, and Length: Full Year processes of living organisms.
+Students also analyze and describe the relationship of Credit(s): Two Earth's living organisms to each other and to the environment in which they live.
+In this Diploma: Counts as an course, students refine their scientific inquiry skills as they collaboratively and Elective for all diplomas independently apply their knowledge of the unifying themes of biology to biological questions and problems related to personal and community issues in the life sciences.
+Dual Credit Availability Prerequisite: Biology I Fulfills a Core 40 Science course requirement for all diplomas